Tesla's electric motor shift to spur demand for rare earth neodymium

 “People seem to have forgotten China’s export ban.
 It could happen again.
 China is really the main producer, no one else has invested as much in rare earths,” a rare earth trader said.

 Despite their name, rare earths are found in many places around the world, but the process of extraction is difficult and expensive, as it requires separating multiple different metals from a single deposit.
-This is unlike the much simpler process, for example, of recovering copper from ore.(For a graphic of Rare Earth Producers click reut.rs/2Fu5HnE)
+This is unlike the much simpler process, for example, of recovering copper from ore.(For a graphic on Rare Earth Producers click reut.rs/2Fu5HnE)

 China has invested heavily in the rare earth metals process but its crackdown on mining, smelting and other polluting industries is forecast to slow supply.
 It already helped push the neodymium price to a two-year high of $96 in September.